Gengavarajan/Task-3-Gengavarajan/README.md

 # Task-3-Gengavarajan
-This repository is for the task 3 completed for the Internship of Java programming in Decode Labs
+This repository is for the task 3 which is completed for the Internship of Java programming in Decode Labs